julienvollering/DSMdepth/ms/ms.md

 Peat soils are a terrestrial carbon stock of global importance.
 They store about 30 % of global soil carbon despite covering only 2--3 % of Earth's land [@xuPEATMAPRefiningEstimates2018; @friedlingsteinGlobalCarbonBudget2020; @unepGlobalPeatlandsAssessment2022].
-In other words, they are extremely carbon dense -- denser than any other ecosystem per square meter [@temminkRecoveringWetlandBiogeomorphic2022].
+Peatlands (areas with peat soil) are more carbon dense per square meter than any other ecosystem [@temminkRecoveringWetlandBiogeomorphic2022].
-This makes peatlands crucial to climate change mitigation.
+This makes them crucial to climate change mitigation.
-Intact peatlands sequester carbon and produce a negative temperature forcing, overall [@joostenRolePeatlandsClimate2016].
+Intact peatlands sequester carbon and overall produce a negative temperature forcing [@joostenRolePeatlandsClimate2016].
 When disturbed, often by conversion to another land use, they can produce large greenhouse gas emissions [@maGloballyRobustRelationship2022].

 One of the keys to the areal density of peatland carbon stocks lies in the third dimension: their depth.
 Peat soils range from zero to over ten meters deep, so deep peats comprise a large volume.
 Their depth results from the accumulation of organic matter over thousands of years [@loiselDatabaseSynthesisNorthern2014; @joostenRolePeatlandsClimate2016].
 In the anoxic and acidic conditions created by a high water table, plant material decay is slightly outweighed by new growth, and the surplus carbon is laid down as peat.
-There it remains sequestered as long as the water table stays high and prevents oxidation.
+There it remains sequestered as long as the water table stays high and prevents oxidative peat decomposistion.

 Peatlands are unevenly distributed globally, and in regions with high cover they are frequently converted to human land use [@unepGlobalPeatlandsAssessment2022].
 They are attractive for agriculture and forestry because they are flat, treeless, and have developed soils.
 However, other land uses also displace peatlands.
-In Norway, where 9% of the land area is peatland [@brynLandCoverNorway2018], construction and development have become important drivers of loss, after lawmakers restricted conversion to forest and farmland in recent decades.
+In Norway -- where flat lowland is relatively scarce but 9 % of the land area is peatland [@brynLandCoverNorway2018] -- lawmakers have restricted peatland afforestation and cultivation in recent decades.
+Since then, a larger proportion of peatland loss is driven by construction [@flagetMyrMellomLokal2024].

-The spatial distribution of peat depth is often overlooked in land use planning and carbon accounting because peat depth is not mapped with sufficient coverage, resolution, or accuracy.
+The spatial distribution of peat depth is often overlooked in land use planning and carbon accounting because peat depth is not mapped with sufficient coverage, resolution, or accuracy [@beilmanPeatCarbonStocks2008; @hastieRisksCarbonStorage2022; @unepGlobalPeatlandsAssessment2022].
 Maps are crucial because they link high-level targets to specific management decisions, unlike spatially aggregated estimates [@oecdOECDEnvironmentalPerformance2022].
-For example, Norwegian regulations restrict conversion to farmland more strictly where peat depth exceeds 1 m, and the distribution of peat depth on a farmer's property determines whether he is allowed to convert peatland (Forskrift om nydyrking, 1997, § 5a).
+For example, Norwegian regulations restrict conversion of peatland to farmland more strictly where peat depth exceeds 1 m, and the distribution of peat depth on a farmer's property determines whether they are allowed to convert peatland (Forskrift om nydyrking, 1997, § 5a).
-Maps also make it possible to quantify the effect of specific management decisions and thereby understand how local outcomes contribute to regional and national outcomes [@oecdOECDEnvironmentalPerformance2022].
+Maps of peat depth also make it possible to quantify the effect of specific management decisions and thereby understand how local outcomes contribute to regional and national outcomes [@oecdOECDEnvironmentalPerformance2022].

-Measuring peat depth on the ground is straightforward, and a field survey can map a small area at low cost.
+Measuring peat depth on the ground by probing or ground-penetrating radar is straightforward, and a field survey can map a small area at low cost.
-However, surveying large areas is impractical when depth varies over short distances -- as in most peatlands.
+However, surveying large areas is impractical when depth varies over short distances (e.g. < 1 m) -- as in most peatlands.
 A complementary approach from soil science is digital soil mapping (DSM).
 DSM scales up field measurements from a set of locations to a wider area, by relating the measured values to other variables mapped over the area of interest.
-This approach has grown important with the availability of remotely sensed data and the advancement of methods for identifying pattern, especially through machine learning [@minasnyDigitalMappingPeatlands2019; @wadouxMachineLearningDigital2020].
+This approach has grown in importance with the availability of remotely sensed data and the advancement of methods for identifying patterns, especially through machine learning [@minasnyDigitalMappingPeatlands2019; @wadouxMachineLearningDigital2020].

-The crux for DSM of peat depth are the relationships between peat depth and the other, mapped variables.
+The crux for DSM of peat depth is the relationship between peat depth and each of the other, mapped variables.
 For DSM to work, these relationships must be strong and consistent over the area of interest.
-They can be purely correlative rather than causal, but mechanistic relationships are stronger and more consistent.
+They can be purely correlative rather than causal, but mechanistic relationships are stronger and more consistent than non-causal ones.
 The *scorpan* framework for DSM suggests seven predictor classes to explore: other soil properties, climate, organisms, relief (topography), parent material, age, and spatial position [@mcbratneyDigitalSoilMapping2003].

-The most practical and widespread *scorpan* factors for peat depth are relief and spatial position.
+For peat depth, the most practical and widespread *scorpan* factors are relief and spatial position.
 Spatial position is unique because it is always known (with varying accuracy).
 However, the short range of spatial autocorrelation in peat depth limits its mapping value [@henglGenericFrameworkSpatial2004].
 Relief, or topography, is widely and accurately mapped in digital terrain models (DTMs).